timocp/ruby-calc/README.md

 Method | Result
 ------ | ------
-to_i   | Converts to ruby Fixnum or Bignum (for Q, discards remainder) to_r   | Converts to a ruby Rational to_s   | Converts to a ruby String
+to_f   | Converts to a ruby Float (for Q, precision can be lost!) to_i   | Converts to a ruby Fixnum or Bignum (for Q, discards remainder) to_r   | Converts to a ruby Rational to_s   | Converts to a ruby String